 This page provides general information about the matters Ministers, departments and other state sector agencies should consider in an election year.
 It also describes the process of forming and appointing a government following an election, and the resumption of government business.

-A summary of the main points of this page can be downloaded and is set out at the end of this page.
+A summary of the main principles outlined in this page can also be downloaded and is set out at the end of this page.

-Information on our roles and responsbilities during an election period can be found on our roles and responsbilities page
+Information on our roles and responsibilities during an election period can be found on our roles and responsibilities page

 For information about the electoral process, including significant dates during the election period and how to enrol and vote, see the Electoral Commission's website.

 Is there a limit on what a government can do before an election?

 Ministers have full authority to exercise their ministerial responsibilities right up until the day of the election.
 Unlike some other jurisdictions, including Australia, the caretaker convention does not apply in the pre-election period in New Zealand.